shreyask5/CrowdSense-Restaurant-Waiting-Time-Estimator/README.md

-# CrowdSense: Real-time Wait Time Prediction for Popular Places
+# CrowdSense: Restaurant Waiting Time Estimator

 This project, **CrowdSense**, is a web application designed to help users predict wait times at various locations based on their popular times data.
 It integrates the Google Places API to retrieve detailed information about places, such as their name, address, and ratings, while also utilizing the populartimes API to analyze how busy a location is during different hours of the day.